maverstr/FabAcademy2021-Maxime_Verstraeten/docs/modules/module11.md

 <div class="dottedLine"></div>

 ## Group assignment
-Jason and I [reviewed the safety datasheets and we made some test casts](http://fabacademy.org/2021/labs/ulb/assignments/week11/) with each molding material (or at least each family).
+Jason and I [reviewed the safety data sheets and we made some test casts](http://fabacademy.org/2021/labs/ulb/assignments/week11/) with each molding material (or at least each family).
 This is recapped below:

 ### Safety
 In particular, we tested (with the datasheets linked):